Frankfurter Büro Center (FBC) in Frankfurt

 The architect of the building is Richard Heil from Frankfurt.
-From 1985 to 2007, the building belonged to the Grundwertfonds, an open-ended real estate fund of the Dresdner-Bank subsidiary, DEGI.
+From 1985 to 2007, the building belonged to the Grundwertfonds, an open-ended real estate fund of the Dresdner Bank subsidiary, DEGI.
 As of April 30 2007, approximately 17,000 square meters of the total 47,600 square meters of office space were not yet let on the lower 20 storeys.
 The leasing rate thus stood at around 65%.
-The main tenant is the international law firm, Clifford Chance, which has its largest of a total of three offices in Germany here.
+The main tenant was the international law firm Clifford Chance until early 2022, when the Deutsche Bundesbank moved in here.

 With the conversion of the foyer (by Just Burgeff Architects) in the first quarter of 2007, cultivation was combined with Café Face to Face (today, the Bistro Nonna), which is also a bar and lounge.
 The foyer, the adjoining cafe and the outdoor facilities were completely redesigned and embody the motto “modern classics”.
 With the new architecture, the FBC, like many of its related buildings in Manhattan, has a front porch as an entrance area, which helps opens up the building visually and functionally into the public space.

-On the square in front of the high-rise, a sculpture of the artist Claus Bury, 21 m high, was erected in 1997.
-The FBC will undergo a major renovation soon.
+On the square in front of the high-rise, a sculpture of the artist Claus Bury, 21 meters high, was erected in 1997.